Fort Wayne Children's Zoo Home

 Diet: Herbivore

-Lifespan in professional care: 10 to 12 years
+Lifespan in professional care: Unknown

 Conservation status: Least concern